-With Intel’s release of their non-K CPUs (namely, the Core i3-12100 and Core i5-12400), high-performing CPUs are more affordable than ever before.
-The one downside is that to use any of these new processors you’ll need a new motherboard–these SKUs feature the new LGA 1700 socket type, different than the LGA 1200 socket of yore.
+With Intel’s release of their lower-end Alder Lake Core i3-12100 and Core i5-12400, high-performing CPUs are more affordable than ever before.
+The only downside is that if your current CPU is 11th-gen or older (or a Ryzen model), you’ll have to upgrade to a new platform–these SKUs feature the newest LGA 1700 socket type, different than the LGA 1200 socket of yore.

-Since these processors fall towards the lower end of Intel’s Alder Lake lineup, they’re best paired with motherboards in a similar range, namely those of the H610, B660, and H670 chipsets.
-Z690 was designed with the more expensive K-series line in mind, and many of the features you’re paying for would be largely wasted on an i3-12100 or i5-12400.
+Since these processors fall towards the lower end of Intel’s Alder Lake lineup, they’re best paired with motherboards in a similar performance range, namely those of the H610, B660, and H670 chipsets.
+Z690 was designed with the more expensive K-series line in mind, and many of the features you’re paying for would be largely wasted on an i3 or non-K i5.

-Many of the motherboards we’ve chosen are nearly identical (such as the Asus Prime H610M-E D4 and the ASRock H610M-HDV), so often the decision will boil down to price.
+Some of the motherboards we’ve chosen are nearly identical in functionality (such as the Asus Prime H610M-E D4 and the ASRock H610M-HDV), so often the decision will boil down to price.
 Because of this we’ve listed some motherboards that may appear to be redundant since at any given moment one may be a better deal than the others listed.

 The H610M-E D4 is perfect for budget builds; at the time of writing it’s one of the only boards available at or under the $100 mark.
 To be clear, it’s nothing fancy.
 It only features two DIMM slots and one PCIe x16.